 Glass bottles and jars are first screened to remove anything which isn’t glass, before being crushed (and screened again) or melted.
 Most glass is remoulded to create new glass bottles and jars.
 Finely crushed glass is also used widely in the building industry for road surfaces and decorative finishes, as it has similar properties to sand.
 It can also be used for golf bunkers.
 The glass is recycled at UK facilities.

 Textiles are checked by hand and separated by material type and quality.
 Any clothes which can be reused are exported to developing countries where they are sold or distributed.
 Textiles which are not suitable for reuse are shredded to make wiping rags, felt and packaging material.
 Woollen garments are often pulled to make new yarn.
 Similar to what your nan used to do, but on a more industrial scale.

-Waste oil is refined and used in industry, and the cooking oil which is collected at Reuse and Recycling Centres is also recycled into the green fuel LF100 which powers electricity generators, giving back electricity to the National Grid.
+Waste oil is refined and used in industry in the UK, and the cooking oil which is collected at Reuse and Recycling Centres is also recycled into the green fuel LF100 which powers electricity generators, giving back electricity to the National Grid.
 Double win.

 Wood and timber

-Wood and timber is shredded, and made into chipboard, or if not suitable for recycling used as fuel for Biomass plants.
+Wood and timber is shredded and made into chipboard and animal bedding in the UK, or if not suitable for recycling used as fuel for Biomass plants in Europe.